- Find a Trail

-The Lansing River Trail courses along scenic riverbanks and through parks for 13.
-The trail follows the Red Cedar River from Hagadom Road on the MSU campus border west to its junction with the Grand River and then follows the Grand River north through Lansing.
+The Lansing River Trail courses along scenic riverbanks and through parks for 13 miles.
+The trail follows the Red Cedar River from Hagadorn Road on the MSU campus border west to its junction with the Grand River, and then follows the Grand River north through Lansing.
 A spur trail heads south from Potter Park through Shubell, Scott Woods and Hawk Island County parks to end at E. Jolly Road.

 Despite the urban setting, you will experience wetlands and woodlands and probably catch sight of the trail's resident ducks, squirrels and butterflies.
 The paved path has sections of wooden boardwalk passing under highways and skirting out over the water, avoiding almost all contact with motorized traffic.